The Historical Cinemas of Florence

-In this video I talk about a glorious page of Florence: its historical cinemas.
-I don’t mean the new multiplex cinemas we are use to think about when we say “Let’s go to the cinema!”.
+In this video I talk about a glorious page of Florence: the historical cinemas born along the 19th century in downtown Florence.
+I don’t mean the new multiplex cinemas we are use to think about when we say “Let’s go to the movies!”.
 I mean the many many historical cinemas of Florence.

 The last one we have mentioned in this video is the splendid Apollo, in Via Nazionale.
 It was restored in 1936 by Nello Baroni, architect of the Gruppo Toscano, a staff of young architects in charge of the construction of the train station Santa Maria Novella (in rationalist style).
 It had the biggest screen in town and it was really gorgeous!

 So, a walk on the traces of the XIX century in Florence, because we are not only Renaissance, Botticelli, Michelangelo & Co.
-Florence also is something more modern…
+Florence also is something a bit more modern…

 Now, lights off, silence please, and let’s get the movie started!